-Built between 1377 and 1382 by the local Saxons after King Louis I of Anjou granted them this right, the fortress remained for long periods of time under the control of the city of Brasov with a few major exceptions.
-One of these cases in the early 1400s when Mircea the Old, the prince of Southern Romania and the grandfather of future Prince Vlad the Impaler, got the right to use the fortress in order to support his anti-Ottoman crusades.
+Built between 1377 and 1382 by the German colonists after King Louis I of Anjou granted them this right, the fortress remained for long periods of time under the control of the city of Brasov with a few major exceptions.
+One of these cases was in the early 1400s when Mircea the Old, the prince of Southern Romania and the grandfather of future Prince Vlad the Impaler, got the right to use the fortress in order to support his anti-Ottoman crusades.

 Extremely talented and very passionate about architecture and decorations, Queen Maria worked with Karel Liman, the chief architect from Peles Castle, to transform the fortress into a true royal castle.
-Built partially on a rock, with an irregular architecture, the medieval fortresses left, however, little space for ample remodeling.
-Modern facilities like telephone lines, tap water, electricity and an elevator were installed.
+Built partially on a rock, with an irregular architecture, the medieval fortresses left little space for ample remodeling.
+Modern facilities like telephone lines, tap water, electricity, and an elevator were installed.

 After the Queen’s death in 1938, the castle was inherited by her favorite daughter, Princess Ileana.
 She lived here with her family until the end of 1947 when the communists forced her to leave the country.
-During the Second World War, she built a hospital here where she took care of war victims just like her mother did 30 years before.
+During WW2, she even built a hospital here where she took care of war victims just like her mother did 30 years before.

 Turned into a museum during communist times and recovered by the children of Princess Ileana in the 21st century, Bran Castle managed in just a few years to become a highlight of Romania’s castles.
-Before you visit, just remember that its real story has nothing to do with Dracula, but everything to do with a 600 years old past that reached its glory after Queen Maria:
+Before you visit, just remember that its real story has nothing to do with Dracula, but everything to do with its 600 years old past.

 Bran Castle is the most visited attraction in Romania.
-Expect long queues especially on weekends and summer time.
-For a more relaxing experience, try being there when the ticket office opens.
+Expect long queues especially on weekends and summertime.
+Book your tickets online.

-While the village itself is too chaotically developed, just a few kilometers away you’ll find breathtaking traditional villages with wooden cottages and goats, sheep and cows grazing peacefully on the rolling hills.
+While the village itself is too chaotically developed, just a few kilometers away you’ll find small villages with wooden cottages and goats, sheep, and cows grazing peacefully on the rolling hills.

-Brasov is half an hour away.
+Brasov is less than one hour away.
 Spend one day or more in this beautiful city.

-From Bran, you can also start a few hiking trails to Piatra Craiului National Park and Bucegi Mountains.
+From Bran, you can also start hiking to Piatra Craiului National Park and Bucegi Mountains.